Aonullahi/Genuify/README.md

 This will start the Next.js server, and you should be able to access the application at `http://localhost:3000`.

+## Accessing the Live Application
+Genuify web application is now live!
+You can access it [here](https://genuify-private-dibmtqr4la-uc.a.run.app/).
+For the best experience, we recommend testing the application on a PC.

 ## Troubleshooting

 If you encounter issues with Google Cloud services, check the following: